Understanding the Differences between Top-Level and Mixed-In Calendars in 25Live Publisher

 Understanding the differences between top-level and mixed-in calendars is often a point of confusion for new users of 25Live Publisher.
 This page explains the differences and when each is a more appropriate choice for more comprehensive and complex calendars.

-A top-level calendar is a calendar that is composed of one or more sub-calendars.
-A sub-calendar is a calendar feed published as a sub-calendar to a top-level calendar.
-The key point is that to create a top-level/sub-calendar framework, the sub-calendars all have to be published as sub-calendars in the feed publication process in 25Live.
-A top-level calendar can either be created as an empty container or it may be its own feed of events.
-For example, an Athletics calendar is one of the best examples of a potential top-level/sub-calendar framework.
+Example: An Athletics calendar is one of the best examples of a potential top-level/sub-calendar framework.
 You could publish a feed of overarching Athletics division events that cross athletic teams as the top-level calendars.
-Then you would publish individual sub-calendars for each of your intercollegiate athletic teams.
+Then, you would publish individual sub-calendars for each of your intercollegiate athletic teams.
 Taken together, they represent the entirety of event scheduling for athletics and the relationship is represented by the top-level/sub-calendar framework.

 Every calendar that you publish that is not specifically published as a sub-calendar is by default considered a top-level calendar.
 As such, we know that this top-level calendar has no specific relationship to any other calendars.
 We can mix them together with other calendars but they stand alone.

-How do Top-Level and Mixed-In Calendars differ?
+How Top-Level and Mixed-In Calendars Differ

 The biggest difference between a top-level calendar with sub-calendars and a simple mixed-in calendar is in presentation.
 If you were to mix five calendars together in a mixed-in calendar and then look at the calendar list control, they will all print flush left as illustrated below.